uccser/cs-field-guide/docs/author/translations.rst

 Translation Phases
 ==============================================================================
-There are 3 translation phases used to ensure high quality translation of CS Field Guide content:
+There are 3 translation phases used to ensure high quality translation of Computer Science Field Guide content:

 1. Translation
 2. Proofread